 Reviewing Personal Data Stored by RefWorks

-To review all personal data that RefWorks stores about you, select Send me my personal data on the Setting page (select Settings from the user menu).
+To review all personal data that RefWorks stores about you, select Send me my personal data on the Settings page (select Settings from the user menu).

 Deleting Your Account

-To delete your account, select Remove my RefWorks account on the Setting page (select Settings from the user menu).
+To delete your account, select Remove my RefWorks account on the Settings page (select Settings from the user menu).
 Select Remove Account in the confirmation dialog box.
 This action cannot be undone.